 Anonymous or personalized resume?
 If you want to apply for an internship or a part-time job in Germany, you should know the country-specific rules of the application process.
-Sara Sowa, Career Advisor, and Dennis Harnack, Manager Relationship Management & Career Services, have now summarized four tips for applying in Germany during the event “Internships in Germany”.
+Sara Sowa, Career Advisor, and Dennis Harnack, Manager Relationship Management & Career Service, have now summarized four tips for applying in Germany during the event “Internships in Germany”.

 Tip 1: Start looking for an internship in good time!